 This section aims to provide all stakeholders with a general overview on the treatment of Opt-Out Volumes, which touches not only on the auction algorithm but on other CRM aspects as well, such as the Prequalification Process during which the opt-out notification has to be submitted and the Secondary Market to which the Opt-Out Volume may or may not participate.
+For a complete description of the Opt-out notification, including their classification, the reader is referred to the design note on the prequalification process2.

-The opt-out notification allows Capacity Holders that are obligated to prequalify, or have been prequalified in the past, to refrain from offering capacity in an upcoming CRM Auction, while at the same time also informing the grid operator of the capacity that will not be offered in the upcoming CRM Auction.
+The opt-out notification allows Capacity Holders that are obligated to prequalify, or have been prequalified in the past, to refrain from offering capacity in an upcoming CRM Auction, while at the same time also informing the grid operator of the (part of the) capacity that will not be offered in the upcoming CRM Auction.